Badgie/ExamProject/README.md

 # ExamProject
 University exam project.
-A lite version of the board game Twilight Imperium
+A lite version of the board game Twilight Imperium.